 FOR MARSALA REDUCTION, place all ingredients in a saucepan and reduce by two thirds, until you have a fairly syrupy consistency

-FOR THE ZAFFERANO RISOTTO, Sauté the finely chopped onion in ghee or olive oil.
+FOR THE ZAFFERANO RISOTTO, wither the finely chopped onion in clarified butter or extra virgin olive oil.
 Add the rice and toast it for a few minutes, stirring constantly.
 Deglaze with the wine and add the thyme and saffron dissolved in a little hot water.
-When the alcohol has evaporated, start cooking the risotto gradually adding the veal gravy or chicken and bring the risotto Cook, the wave I recommend.
+When alcohol has evaporated, start cooking the risotto gradually adding the veal gravy or chicken and bring the risotto Cook, on the wave I recommend.
 Cream, fire off, with the butter into small cubes and Parmesan cheese and leave to rest for 2 minutes.

-Serve the risotto on a plate, with one or two sliced livers atop, some’ their salsa, Marsala reduction around and garnish with a few leaves of thyme and saffron pistils.
+Serve the risotto on a plate, with one or two sliced livers atop, some of their sauce, Marsala reduction around and garnish with a few leaves of thyme and saffron pistils.

-THE PAIRING: The combination for this dish is found in Sicily, thanks to’farm Rallo.
-Its red wine , called The Mantle, is Nero d'Avola-based product in accordance with the principles of organic agriculture: intense Ruby Red, smells of vanilla and ripe red berries; the palate is soft and full bodied with a pleasing balance.
+MATCHING: The combination for this dish we find in Sicily, thanks to thefarm Rallo.
+Its red wine , called The Mantle, is produced based on Nero d'Avola according to the principles of organic farming: intense Ruby Red, smells of vanilla and ripe red berries; the palate is soft and full bodied with a pleasing balance.